in 1989, dinosaur tracks were revealed at the Culpeper Stone Company near Stevensville

 A massive amount of water was displaced by the initial meteorite/comet impact.
 Ocean current patterns were disrupted again by the fast return of water into impact crater, which was briefly empty after the heat of collision caused a column of the ocean to flash into steam.
-The disruption at the impact site triggered tsunamis.
-One perhaps 50 feet high swept inland from the Atlantic Ocean, sweeping away the ash and whatever charred remains of dead dinosaurs were still on the surface.
+The disruption at the impact site triggered tsunamis and seiche waves across the world.
+One wave, perhaps 50 feet high, swept inland from the Atlantic Ocean.
+It swept away the ash and whatever charred remains of dead dinosaurs were still on the surface.

 the impact event that killed off the dinosaurs occurred about 1,200 miles from Virginia (red square), but the location of shorelines and tectonic plates was different 66 million years ago

 Source: Center for Lunar Science and Exploration, Cretaceous-Teritary (K-T) Boundary (by Jake Bailey, 2000)